pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Popular :term:`build backends <build backend>` for pure-Python packages include:

-- Hatchling, which is part of :ref:`Hatch` (but can be used without Hatch as well).
+- Hatchling_, which is developed along with :ref:`Hatch`, but is separate and can be used without Hatch.
 Hatchling is extensible through a plugin system.

-- :ref:`setuptools`, the historical build backend.
+- :ref:`setuptools` (which used to be the only build backend).
 It can be configured programmatically through the :file:`setup.py` file (but for basic metadata, :file:`pyproject.toml` is preferred).